ariesteam/ariesteam.github.com/about/ariesteam.markdown

 Rosimeiry Portela is an Ecological Economist/Senior Director for the Science and Knowledge at Conservation International (CI).
-Dr. Portela's research focus primarily on improving the understanding of the linkages between biodiversity conservation, and the provision of ecosystem services (ES).
+Dr. Portela's research focus primarily on improving the understanding of the linkages between biodiversity conservation and the provision of ecosystem services (ES).
 She leads a team of researchers working on a variety of biophysical and economics modeling techniques to estimate provision, benefits and values of ecosystem